 - Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors. - For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
-Coverage includes fitting. - Diabetes self-management training is covered under certain conditions.
+Coverage includes fitting. - Diabetes self-management training is covered under certain conditions. - We only cover Lifescan and Abbott brands. - Covered glucose monitors include: One Touch Ultra, One Touch Verio, Freestyle Insulinx, Freestyle Lite, and Precision Xtra. - Test Strips: OneTouch Ultra strips, OneTouch Verio, Precision Xtra strips, Freestyle Insulix test strips, Freestyle Lite strips, Freestyle Precision strips. - Other brands are not covered by your plan and may require a prior authorization.

-Prior authorization may be required for select diabetic services and supplies.
+Prior authorization is required for diabetic services and supplies that cost \$500 or more.

+Prior authorization is required for DME that cost \$500 or

+more.
-What you must pay

-Services that are covered for you when you get these services Durable medical equipment (DME) and related

-Durable medical equipment (DME) and related supplies

-(For a definition of "durable medical equipment," see Chapter 12 as well as Chapter 3, Section 7 of this document.)

-Covered items include, but are not limited to: wheelchairs, crutches, powered mattress systems, diabetic supplies, hospital beds ordered by a provider for use in the home, IV infusion pumps, speech generating devices, oxygen equipment, nebulizers, and walkers.
+What you must pay when you get these Services that are covered for you services Durable medical equipment (DME) and related supplies 20% coinsurance (For a definition of durable medical equipment, see Chapter 12 as well as Chapter 3, Section 7 of this Your cost sharing will document.) not change after being Covered items include, but are not limited to: wheelchairs, enrolled for 36 months. crutches, powered mattress systems, diabetic supplies, hospital beds ordered by a provider for use in the home, IV infusion pumps, speech generating devices, oxygen equipment, nebulizers, and walkers.
 We cover all medically necessary DME covered by Original Medicare.
 If our supplier in your area does not carry a particular brand or manufacturer, you may ask them if they can special order it for you.
 The most recent list of suppliers is available on our website at wellsense.org/medicare.

-Part B deductible and 20% coinsurance Your cost sharing for Medicare oxygen equipment coverage is Part B deductible and 20% coinsurance, territories.

-Your cost sharing will not change after being enrolled for 36 months.
+If you (or your provider) don't agree with the plan's coverage decision, you or your provider may file an appeal.
+You can also file an appeal if you don't agree with your provider's decision about what product or brand is appropriate for your medical condition.
+(For more information about appeals, see Chapter 9, What to do if you have a problem or complaint (coverage decisions, appeals, complaints).)

+territories.